-T Level An overall grade of Pass (C or above in core subject) in a relevant subject.
+T Level An overall grade of Pass, to include grade C or above in the Core component.

 Additional Information

 In addition to the above, we require a minimum of five GCSEs at grade 9-4 (A-C), to include English and Maths.
 We will consider equivalencies including but not limited to functional skills level 2, Irish Ordinary level, National 5s, IB standard level.